-In 1967, nobody could doubt the physical strength of world heavyweight boxing champion Muhammad Ali.
-But what about the strength of his convictions?
-Acclaimed playwright and poet Idris Goodwin finds inspiration in Ali’s historic meeting with a group of the top black athletes in the country, who questioned the young sports legend about his conscientious objection to serving in the Vietnam War.
-This new play with deep local roots explores a defining moment in the story of a Louisville icon.
+In 1967, world heavyweight boxing champion Muhammad Ali met with a group of the top black athletes in the country, who questioned him about his conscientious objection to serving in the Vietnam War.
+In this new play with deep local roots, acclaimed playwright and poet Idris Goodwin explores a defining moment in the story of a Louisville icon, collaborating with Actors Theatre to catalyze a dynamic community-building initiative.

 This work was supported by a Building Demand for the Arts grant from the Doris Duke Charitable Foundation.